typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

           parentCategory: 'none',
         },

-        // Pass in any additional Typescript/TypeDoc options (see typedoc --help)
+        // Pass in any additional TypeDoc options (see typedoc --help)
         mode: 'file',
         target: 'ES2017',
       },